Daycare Essentials Checklist: What to Pack for Daycare

 Chemical sunscreens take 20 minutes to be absorbed into the skin before it starts working.

-Daycare staff don’t have time to manage one kid’s sunscreen application time along with everything else they have to do.
+Another essential thing to remember is that daycare staff don’t have time to manage one kid’s sunscreen application time and everything else they must do.

-As sunscreen has to be reapplied every few hours, it’s also a good idea to dress your little one in breathable UPF 50+ long sleeve shirts.
+And since sunscreen needs to be reapplied every few hours, it’s a good idea to dress your little one in breathable UPF 50+ long-sleeved shirts for added protection.

-You probably want to order a size up to get more use (you can always roll up the sleeves).
+You may want to order a size up to get more use (you can always roll up the sleeves).

 19. Swimsuit, towel, water shoes